brown-bag/brown-bag.github.com/Feeder.md

 1. Send the [pull request](https://help.github.com/articles/using-pull-requests/)
 1. Make noise in the community to promote your PR

+Note: The PRs get merged approximately one week before the slot date.
+This should give you enough time for preparation.

 ## Sessions
 * The session should be no longer than thirty minutes plus fifteen minutes for Q&A
 * Session proposals should be related to information technology, the tech industry or topics around it like